-Maintaining or decreasing wastage and leakage

-Measure:

-The proportion of selected National Immunisation Program (NIP) vaccines lost to wastage and leakage

-- Numerator the number of NIP vaccines lost to wastage and leakage (defined as (total distributed doses, less administered vaccine doses) multiplied by 1.03, less vaccines lost due to uncontrollable events) - Denominator total number of NIP vaccines distributed and is expressed as a percentage

-'Maintaining or decreasing' is defined as wastage or leakage of 10 per cent or less.
+Performance benchmark: Maintaining or decreasing wastage and leakage Measure: The proportion of selected National Immunisation Program (NIP) vaccines lost to wastage and leakage The measure is defined as: Numerator - the number of NIP vaccines lost to wastage and leakage (defined as (total distributed doses, less administered vaccine doses) multiplied by 1.03, less vaccines lost due to uncontrollable events) Denominator - total number of NIP vaccines distributed and is expressed as a percentage 'Maintaining or decreasing' is defined as wastage or leakage of 10 per cent or less.
 The group of NIP vaccines included in this measure are selected prior to the commencement of the reporting period.
 Total distributed doses is the total stock held by a jurisdiction at the start of the reporting period, plus the number of vaccines purchased during the reporting period, minus the vaccines held by jurisdictions at the end of the period.
 Uncontrollable events are vaccines lost to natural disasters, power outages or refrigeration failure.

-Data source:

-Numerator - Certified wastage and leakage reports from states and territories for total distributed doses and vaccines lost to uncontrollable events and ACIR for number of vaccine doses administered.
+Data source: Numerator - Certified wastage and leakage reports from states and territories for total distributed doses and vaccines lost to uncontrollable events and ACIR for number of vaccine doses administered.
 Denominator - Certified wastage and leakage reports from states and territories.

-State and Territory administrative data
+Data provider: DoHA State and Territory administrative data Data availability: 1 April 2012 to 31 March 2013 Cross tabulations: State and Territory

-Cross tabulations:

-State and Territory

-Table 3 Wastage and leakage of agreed vaccines 1 April 2011 to 31 March 2012 (per cent)a, b, c a Vaccine wastage/leakage is defined as vaccine lost due to breakages or vaccine past its expiry date.
-It does not include uncontrollable events such as natural disasters, power outages or refrigeration failure. b Vaccine leakage is defined as vaccines that have been administered to non-cohort population. c Agreed vaccines included in the calculation of this measure are Infanrix Hexa and Hiberix/Pedvax HIB. d The proportion is derived by dividing the total wastage/leakage (accounting for loss due to uncontrollable events) by the total number of distributed doses.
+Table 3Wastage and leakage of agreed vaccines 1 April 2012 to 31 March 2013 (per cent)^{a, b, c}

-NSW Vic Qld WA SA Tas ACT NT Aust Proportion of NIP vaccines lost to wastage/ leakage d 9.3 8.8 5.6 5.9 6.6 7.8 5.7 2.0 7.7
+NSW Vic Qld WA SA Tas ACT NT Aust Proportion of NIP vaccines lost to wastage/ leakage ^d 9.0 6.9 4.5 5.1 6.5 9.0 2.7 8.9 6.9